Health Care Connect

 • Clinician Contact Information – Corporate Provider Database

-• Once a referral in HCC is processed, clinicians receive a letter that includes essential patient information such as the patient’s name, contact information, and age.
+• Once a referral in Health Care Connect is processed, clinicians receive a letter that includes essential patient information such as the patient’s name, contact information, and age.
 Patients also receive a letter with the clinician’s contact information.

-• Clinician contact information included in HCC patient referral letters is pulled from the Ministry’s Corporate Provider Database.
+• Clinician contact information included in Health Care Connect patient referral letters is pulled from the Ministry’s Corporate Provider Database.

 • HCC Unattached Patient Incentives

-• Physicians and clinicians working in other primary care models will continue to be compensated according to their respective funding agreements.
+• Physicians in other primary care models will continue to be compensated according to their funding agreements.